Mandaris-LLC/react-native-navigation-full-circle/README.md

   screen: {
     screen: 'example.WelcomeScreen', // unique ID registered with Navigation.registerScreen
     title: 'Welcome', // title of the screen as appears in the nav bar (optional)
-    navigatorStyle: {} // override the navigator style for the screen, see "Styling the navigator" below (optional) },
+    navigatorStyle: {}, // override the navigator style for the screen, see "Styling the navigator" below (optional)
+    navigatorButtons: {} // override the nav buttons for the screen, see "Adding buttons to the navigator" below (optional) },
   drawer: { // optional, add this if you want a side menu drawer in your app
     left: { // optional, define if you want a drawer from the left